- 1 Currently spoken languages

 Most Jews of Algeria once spoke dialects of Arabic specific to their community, collectively termed "Judeo-Arabic"; however, most came to speak French in the colonial period even before emigrating to France and Israel after independence.

-Percent speaking Berber in each département in 1966
+Percent speaking Berber in each département

 The Berber languages (or Berber language) are spoken in many parts of Algeria, but mainly in Kabylia, in the Aurès, and in the Sahara (Tuaregs); 45% of Algerians speak Berber.
 The Berber languages/dialects spoken in Algeria include: